Sheng-Jun/Easy_plot/README.md

 Easy\_plot
 ==========
-A python module of explicit functions: ℝ → ℝ
+A python script of explicit functions: ℝ → ℝ
 -------------------------------------------

-I wrote this module as a shell command for quickly plotting some functions in linear, semilogx, semilogy, or loglog scales in the Cartesian coordinates, or in the counterclockwise/clockwise Polar coordinates with different offsets of the origin point.
+I wrote this script as a shell command for quickly plotting some functions in linear, semilogx, semilogy, or loglog scales in the Cartesian coordinates, or in the counterclockwise/clockwise Polar coordinates with different offsets of the origin point.

-Moreover, I wrote it as a function, Easy\_Plot(), in the module, so it's convenient to write a python script and import this module to plot diagrams.
+Moreover, I wrote it as a function, Easy\_Plot(), in the script, so it's convenient to write a python script and import this module to plot diagrams.
 In this case, there are more features: assigning the title, labels for x and y-axes, (even strings in the Latex forms) and the style of lines.
 Besides drawing explicit functions, it's also accepted to directly input an array of data as the domain and some arrays of data as the range to plot a diagram!

 [The manual for using as a shell command]
 -------------------------------------------

 **python easy\_plot.py \[-dDrRPCopeiAN\] 'equation 1 of x' 'equation 2 of x'**...(functions marked by single/double qutoes)

 ### Options:
 **-d a,b**
 Let the domain to be [a,b]; the default is [-10,10].